History of Dentistry

 —1728 text The Surgeon Dentist by French dentist Pierre Fauchard

-By examining some darker chapters from the long history of dentistry, we better appreciate how far this healing art has progressed in recent centuries.
+By examining some darker chapters from the long history of dentistry, we can all appreciate how far the field has come.

 TOOTH EXTRACTION WAS EXTREMELY PAINFUL & TRAUMATIC PRIOR TO THE INVENTION OF ANESTHESIA